Note: I'm told by others that the most popular part

 [ Hint: Normally, you would specify a simple textual-URL such as 'Foobar.com', (rather than a numerical IP-address), for your website of interest ]

-If you see only the normal vertical list of 'OK' s, you're good to go...it's a SAFE/normal website.
+Understanding the blacklist output: If you see only the normal vertical list of 'OK' s, you're good to go...it's a SAFE/normal website.

-If you see any text like 'NOT WHITELISTED'.
+Understanding any non-whitelist output: If you see any text like

 This indicates a WARNING-alert that the website in question is NOT RECOMMENDED, due to some undesireable restriction.